Toddler development and milestones: your 1 year and 4 month old

 This is also the time to develop eyes in the back of your head and to always have your ears out on stalks.
 Where is your little one?
 What is he up to?
 Did you just hear the box of blocks hit the floor?
 Again?

-Your 16-month-old angel is working hard on his toddler development by climbing, running, reaching, grabbing and throwing.
+Your 1 year and 4 month old angel is working hard on his toddler development by climbing, running, reaching, grabbing and throwing.
 It can be exasperating, especially as his tidying away skills still leave a lot to be desired.

 If he is a confident walker, this is the time when he will begin to take his waddling skills to the next level.
 He might attempt to walk with toys or stuffed animals in his hands and give them to you.
 Or he could try to walk backwards!